 Glossary

-In this document, we refer to a number of terms which are current now or in the history of discourse on the methodology of ontology development which may not be more or less familiar to the reader.
-Therefore, we offer here a list of definitions of frequently referenced terms within the document and our interpretation thereof.
+In this document, we refer to a number of terms used in the discourse on the methodology of ontology development which may not be familiar to the reader.
+Therefore, we offer here a list of definitions of frequently referenced terms within the document.

 binary relationship